jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

 ### 5 Functions of Commission
 (1) The primary functions of the Commission are—
-  (a) to advocate and promote respect for, and an understanding and appreciation of, human rights in New Zealand society; and (b) to encourage the maintenance and development of harmonious relations between individuals and among the diverse groups in New Zealand society.
+  (a) to advocate and promote respect for, and an understanding and appreciation of, human rights in New Zealand society; and (b) to encourage the maintenance and development of harmonious relations between individuals and among the diverse groups in New Zealand society; and
+  (c) to promote racial equality and cultural diversity; and (d) to promote equal employment opportunities (including pay equity); and (e) to promote and protect the full and equal enjoyment of human rights by persons with disabilities.
 (2) The Commission has, in order to carry out its primary functions under subsection (1), the following functions:
   (a) to be an advocate for human rights and to promote and protect, by education and publicity, respect for, and observance of, human rights:
   (b) to encourage and co-ordinate programmes and activities in the field of human rights:
+  (c) to make public statements in relation to any matter that may affect or infringe human rights (whether or not those human rights are affirmed in New Zealand domestic human rights law or international human rights law), including statements commenting on the position of the Government in relation to that matter:
-  (c) to make public statements in relation to any matter affecting human rights, including statements promoting an understanding of, and compliance with, this Act or the New Zealand Bill of Rights Act 1990 (for example, statements promoting understanding of measures to ensure equality, of indirect discrimination, or of institutions and procedures under this Act for dealing with complaints of unlawful discrimination):
+  (ca) to make public statements promoting an understanding of, and compliance with, this Act or the New Zealand Bill of Rights Act 1990 (for example, statements promoting understanding of measures to ensure equality, of indirect discrimination, or of institutions and procedures under this Act for dealing with complaints of unlawful discrimination):
   (d) to promote by research, education, and discussion a better understanding of the human rights dimensions of the Treaty of Waitangi and their relationship with domestic and international human rights law:
   (e) to prepare and publish, as the Commission considers appropriate, guidelines and voluntary codes of practice for the avoidance of acts or practices that may be inconsistent with, or contrary to, this Act:
   (f) to receive and invite representations from members of the public on any matter affecting human rights: